Blogs

 Are LEDs more costly than traditional bulbs?

-Upgrading all the conventional lighting fixtures in the household with LED alternatives can be a costly project, since on average, an LED Light bulb can cost almost 14 times more than an incandescent light bulb and nearly four times as much as a compact fluorescent lamp bulb.
+Upgrading all the conventional lighting fixtures in the household with LED alternatives can be a costly project since, on average, an LED Light bulb can cost almost 14 times more than an incandescent light bulb and nearly four times as much as a compact fluorescent lamp bulb.

 Are LEDs more energy-efficient?